alexanderkozlenko/random-org/README.md

 ### Specifics

-- Signed data verification doesn't require an API key, and thus an empty UUID can be used as API key for this case as well.
+- Signed data verification does not require an API key, and thus an empty UUID can be used as API key for this case as well.
 - The client respects an advisory delay between generation requests from the server.
 However, guarantees that it will take no longer than 24 hours.

 ### Limitations

-- API key usage information doesn't contain information about key creation time and total count of used bits / requests
+- API key usage information does not contain information about key creation time and total count of used bits / requests
 - Generation and verification of integer sequences support only vector parameters
 - `string` is the only supported type for the optional user data parameter
 - `base64` is the only supported format for BLOBs in JSON